DrTimothyAldenDavis/SuiteSparse/CCOLAMD/README.txt

 Type "make" in Unix in the CCOLAMD directory to compile the C-callable library and to run a short demo.

+CCOLAMD includes a simple top-level Makefile, which is optional.
+All the work is done via cmake.
+Windows users can simply import the CMakeLists.txt into MS Visual Studio.

-Other "make" targets:
+"make" targets:

+    make                compiles the CCOLAMD library;
+                            "make install" will install in /usr/local/lib,
+                            /usr/local/include, SuiteSparse/lib, and
+                            SuiteSparse/include
-    make library	compiles a C-callable library containing ccolamd make clean		removes all files not in the distribution but keeps the compiled libraries.
+    make demo           compiles and runs a few demos make library	compiles a C-callable library containing colamd make clean		removes all files not in the distribution, but keeps the compiled libraries.
-    make distclean	removes all files not in the distribution make install        installs the library in /usr/local/lib and /usr/local/include
+    make distclean	removes all files not in the distribution make local          compiles the CCOLAMD library;
+                            "make install" will install only in
+                            SuiteSparse/lib and SuiteSparse/include
+    make install        installs the library
-    make uninstall      uninstalls the library from /usr/local/lib and /usr/local/include
+    make uninstall      uninstalls the library

-To use ccolamd and csymamd within an application written in C, all you need are ccolamd.c and ccolamd.h, which are the C-callable ccolamd/csymamd codes.
-See ccolamd.c for more information on how to call ccolamd from a C program.
-It contains a complete description of the C-interface to CCOLAMD and CSYMAMD.

 See CCOLAMD/Doc/License.txt for the license.